Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Introduction

 \section{Introduction}

 { \numberline{}Introduction}

 Supramolecular self-assembly is a powerful bottom-up strategy for designing functional materials.
 Small molecular building blocks can spontaneously organize into well-ordered architectures through weak non-covalent interactions (hydrogen bonding, aromatic $\pi$-$\pi$ stacking, hydrophobic effects, electrostatics, metal coordination, etc.).
 Given the dynamic and reversible nature of these interactions, supramolecular assemblies often exhibit adaptive, self-healing, and stimuli-responsive behaviors~\cite{aidaFunctionalSupramolecularPolymers2012}.
-Such processes are ubiquitous in nature; for example, phospholipid molecules assemble into cell membranes, and complementary strands of nucleotides form the DNA double helix via hydrogen bonding.
-These biological motifs have inspired a variety of synthetic supramolecular materials.
+These principles have inspired a variety of synthetic supramolecular materials whose structure and function emerge from collective, non-covalent organization.

-Among the various supramolecular building blocks, peptides stand out for their inherent biocompatibility, chemical tunability, and straightforward synthesis ~\cite{okesolaMulticomponentSelfassemblyTool2018a,sheehanPeptideBasedSupramolecularSystems2021}.
+Among the various supramolecular building blocks, peptides stand out for their inherent biocompatibility, chemical tunability, and straightforward synthesis~\cite{okesolaMulticomponentSelfassemblyTool2018a,sheehanPeptideBasedSupramolecularSystems2021}.
 The combinatorial diversity afforded by the 20 canonical amino acids defines a vast possible design space for peptide assemblies, as even minor modifications in sequence often yield markedly different supramolecular outcomes, highlighting the critical role of sequence design in defining material structure and function.
-Indeed, different peptide sequences can form a rich variety of nanostructures --- including fibers, tubes, rods, sheets, vesicles, and micelles ---, depending on their primary sequence~\cite{makamMinimalisticPeptideSupramolecular2018a}.
-Moreover, environmental factors such as pH, temperature, and solvent composition can also steer the assembly trajectory and thereby dictate the final morphology ~\cite{wehnerSupramolecularPolymerizationKinetic2020}.
+Indeed, different peptide sequences can form a rich variety of nanostructures --- including fibers, tubes, rods, sheets, vesicles, and micelles --- depending on their primary sequence~\cite{makamMinimalisticPeptideSupramolecular2018a}.
+At the same time, supramolecular morphology is not purely sequence-intrinsic: assembly outcomes are often co-determined by experimental conditions (e.g., concentration, solvent, pH/ionic strength, temperature) and preparation history, such that the same sequence may yield different morphologies under different contexts~\cite{wehnerSupramolecularPolymerizationKinetic2020, kaygisizContextDependenceAssembly2025a, drazicUsingMachineLearning2025b}.

 Peptide-based supramolecular materials have found utility across a diverse array of applications.
 In biomedicine, for example, peptide assemblies have been employed as drug-delivery vehicles, tissue-engineering scaffolds, biosensors, and theranostic agents ~\cite{guptaUltrashortPeptideSelfAssembly2020a, liPeptidemodulatedSelfassemblyVersatile2019, ashworthPlasticsProteins2022, boddulaPeptidebasedNovelSmall2021, nguyenSelfassemblyDiphenylalaninePeptide2016}.
 These examples emphasize the potential of peptide self-assembly in life-science and materials-science contexts.
 However, realizing this potential depends on discovering sequences that adopt target morphologies and satisfy functional requirements, a highly complex challenge given the vast combinatorial sequence space.